harrycresswell/harry/content/newsletter/25-10-01-october/index.md

 If this is your first time here you can [subscribe via RSS](https://harrycresswell.com/feeds/) or [subscribe via email]().
 It would be great to have you onboard.

-Seeing you in the next one.
+See you in the next one.